thestuntcoder/europratsya/README.md

 1. Get their CV's translated;
 2. Find job opportunities in EU (in English, and Ukrainian);
-3. Find fair employers that won't take advantage of their situation;
+3. Find fair (vetted) employers that won't take advantage of their situation;

 Project is going to be open sourced, written in Gatsby so if you wish to contribute, reach out via contact form on the website, or open issue on Github.

+---

 # How can you help?